LenchenL/documentation/UniGuide/UniGuide.md

 >Ask for an email invitation from the owner of the project to access it

 Clone the repository to your local disk.
-You can choose the most convenient way for you
+You can choose the most convenient way for you:

+  - download a .zip file and extact the repo to the destination you choose on your local computer
   - using an SSH key pair (see the instruction below);
-  - via https link;
-  - download a .zip file and extact the repo to the destination you choose on your local computer

 *It's recommended to use SSH key pair and Git commands.
 This approach will help to save time and space on your computer when it will come to the re-deploy procedure*